enebular/docs/en/InfoMotion/DataSourceSchema.md

 #InfoType sample data

 Each InfoType may require specific keys and values.
-The type of data required for each type can be seen on the right hand side in preview of the InfoType.
+The type of data required for each InfoType can be seen on the right hand side in preview of the InfoType.

 ![sampleBarChart](./../../img/infoMotion/DataSource/infotype-highlight.png)